mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     print('Label: {}'.format(label.item()))

-The last change is adding this little print staement that takes the number from the label tensor (it's currently a tensor with the label in it, but by doing label.item() we can get the number itself) and print it to show that the number matches up with the image.
+The last change is adding this little print statement that takes the number from the label tensor (it's currently a tensor with the label in it, but by doing label.item() we can get the number itself) and print it to show that the number matches up with the image.
 If the label and image do not match, you may have made a mistake somewhere.

 Run this now, and hopefully it'll draw images from the training and testing set along with their corresponding label.
 If it works, get ready to move into making the neural network.